silasoseigithub/rn-assignment7-11124894/README.md

 ![HomeScreen](./screenshots/8.jpg)
 ![HomeScreen](./screenshots/6.jpg)

-## Features
+Features
-- Add products to cart
+Add products to cart
-- Remove products from cart
+Remove products from cart
-- View product details
+View product details
-- View cart total
+View cart total
-- View different screens
+View different screens

-## Roadmap
+Roadmap
-- Add a payment method
+Add a payment method
-- Implement a search bar
+Implement a search bar
-- Add a notification system
+Add a notification system
-- Add a user profile section
+Add a user profile section

-## Contact Information
+Contact Information
-- Name: Albert Amoako
+Name: Silas Osei
-- Email:
+Email: #####

-## Contributing
+Contributing
-1. Fork this repo
+Fork this repository.
-2. Code must clear, simple and well documented
+Ensure your code is clear, simple, and well-documented.
-3. Create a pull request
+Create a pull request.

-## License
+License
-Any reproduction of this code in either mechanical or digital means without my permission and acknowlegment is crime and may be subject to copyright.
+Any reproduction of this code in either mechanical or digital means without my permission and acknowledgment is a crime and may be subject to copyright infringement.